deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 ## 🕵️‍♀️ Troubleshooting

-If some characters do not show up properly, or get errors like the following, it likely means that your terminal is not using a font that supports the characters used in this theme:
+If some characters do not show up properly, or you get errors like the following, it likely means that your terminal is not using a font that supports the unicode characters used in this theme:

 > invalid char escape
 >